The classic 1971 western has proven to be a timeless classic.

 And although it opened to extremely mixed reviews — “Time and Newsweek killed us,” Fonda cheerfully admitted during a 2004 interview with C&I — the late Stanley Kauffmann, an eminence grise of American film critics, ranked it among the very best films of the ’70s.
 And when he saw it again at the Tribeca fest, Kauffmann revised his original judgment: The Hired Hand, he wrote in The New Republic, was even better than he remembered.

-“Universal tried to bury this film back in ’71,” Fonda said.
+“Universal tried to bury this film back in ’71,” Fonda told me during one of many conversations we had about his masterwork over the years prior to his passing in 2019.
 “But the people who loved it really loved it.
 And they’ve kept on loving it.”

 Back in the day, Universal green-lit the movie as part of a program to capture a slice of the “youth market” drawn to Easy Rider, the 1969 ground-breaker in which Fonda famously co-starred with Dennis Hopper (who also directed) and Oscar nominee Jack Nicholson.